 We headed back to the center aisle.
 We had achieved very little and were tired and hungry.
 So we stopped inside an arcade area where there were a few more market stalls and a local restaurant.

 Here they severed traditional food at local prices, in a clean setting.

 I ordered soup, and my son ordered a vegetable and bean and rice platter.

-Not concentrating, I picked up the bowl of hot sauce and took a soup spoon full.
+Not concentrating, I picked up the bowl of hot sauce and cook a soup spoon full.
 It was quite the dance around the courtyard with my mouth on fire.
 I grabbed and drunk heartily from the water bottle to quench the fire in my mouth.
 Then Explorason decided he needed water too.
-Residual hot sauce was on the water bottle sipper, and soon he was experiencing the same burning agony.
+A residual hot sauce was on the water bottle sipper, and soon he was experiencing the same burning agony.
 It was a great laugh.

 It just started to pour with rain as we made it back to the mini-van.
-We had stored our backpacks in the van, and had to change vans to get to Panajachel on Lake Titilan.
+We had stored our backpacks in the van and had to change vans to get to Panajachel on Lake Atitlan.
 The driver was pretty unhappy and borderline rude.
-He told us to walk around to the front of a hotel in the main street, so we raced through the rain and huddled in the doorway.
-Inside were amazing birds, and a lovely courtyard.
+He told us to walk around to the front of a hotel on the main street, so we raced through the rain and huddled in the doorway.
+Inside were amazing birds and a lovely courtyard.

 We chatted our way to the lake.
 As soon as we arrived at Panajachel it seemed like a completely touristy town, and I had no interest in staying there.
 I wanted tradition.
 So we grabbed a tuk-tuk and headed to the lake.
 They helped us get a boat to Santiago across the lake for 50 Quetzales.

 We seemed to wait about an hour for it to fill up with local passengers.
 We sat and watched and said ‘hi’ to a boat-load of happy American ladies as they took off on their private chartered boat.

 Eventually, we arrived at Santiago and were once again swamped with sellers waving fabrics at us.